How to Teach High School Students about Racism

 Here are some resources for teaching about race and racism: I have organized the resources by topics.

-Yes, Racism Exists: “Racism by Numbers” is an excellent resource if your students are Racism Deniers.
+“Racism by Numbers” is an excellent resource if your students are Racism Deniers.
 It elucidates in clear and careful details, the statistics that make it clear that racism is still present in society.
-The date focuses on children, and describes how children are victims of poor healthcare and schools, a flawed criminal justice system and environmental hazards.
+The date focuses on children and describes how children are victims of poor healthcare and schools, a flawed criminal justice system and environmental hazards.
 This book is available in a hard copy.

-Racism Today: Racial Equity Learning.org, is a growing collection of learning modules created by World Trust in collaboration with other leading racial justice organizations.
+Racial Equity Learning.org, is a growing collection of learning modules created by World Trust in collaboration with other leading racial justice organizations.
 The project seeks to bridge the gap between inspiration and democratic action that supports racial equity.
-The module content is available on line, but is a bit pricey.
+The module content is available online, but is a bit pricey.

-The History of Racism: Rethinking Schools has been making excellent race and social justice materials for the last 20 years.
+Rethinking Schools has been making excellent race and social justice materials for the last 20 years.
 On their site, you can find numerous resources for creating curricula that explore the past honestly and create the possibility of a hopeful future.
 Many of their publications are available both in a hard and an online format.
-I have based my history curriculum around “Rethinking Columbus” and “A People’s History for The Classroom.”
+I have based my history curriculum around “Rethinking Columbus”.”

 The Southern Poverty Law Center has a Teaching Tolerance Curriculum with activities to help students understand the racial history of the US as well as create a more inclusive and kind future.